Discover more ways to learn while enjoying nature

 Either through school programs or with their families, participation in the activities are recorded in a passport, which once completed, allows participants to receive a certificate at a ceremony hosted by the university.

-This new partnership adds more environmental sites, giving children a larger scope of events and learning opportunities, allowing everyone to find something that sparks their interests.
-Some of the new sites include South Australia’s iconic national parks and feature walking trails, campgrounds and Park of the Month events.
+This new partnership adds more environmental sites, and events such as Park of the Month, giving children a larger scope of events and learning opportunities, allowing everyone to find something that sparks their interests.
+All our national parks are now learning destinations which means families can visit our parks and earn a stamp in your passport.

 Want to know more?